• Skip to main content

 These can be cropped and sized as required, using variations for thumbnails or full width for sliders.

-2. Logo creation (if requested)
+2. Logo Creation

 If a new logo is required, the client would be asked to view the following video as an introduction to how to come up with a logo.